 This article will walk you through the different types of items that can be created and managed within Shared Content, when to use them, and examples of each.

-Content items are an individual representation of a specific content definition.
+A content item is a singular item of content that is based on a content definition.
 They are especially useful for things like Website Settings, API configurations, or any other settings that are used globally throughout your website.

 When to use: